qilem/EmbIoT_VitalSense/intro.md

 Raw radar frames stream over USB-CDC to our PC-side DSP pipeline, where range FFTs, phase unwrapping, and dual Butterworth filters isolate your breathing (~0.1–0.5 Hz) and heart rate (~0.8–2.5 Hz).

-**The Wow Factor:** We paired this military-grade sensing with a Monika-style desktop companion.
+**The Wow Factor:** We paired this sensing with a anime-style desktop companion.
 Sitting quietly on your screen, she monitors your real-time vitals and warns you when she senses stress or exhaustion, offering context-aware, "tsundere-style" care to keep you safe during long focus sessions.

 **Key Results:** * **Accuracy:** Live BPM within ±5 BPM at rest, breathing rate within ±2 breaths/min.
 * **Performance:** ~1 s end-to-end latency, 30–90 cm detection range.